top of page

 But back to the question... which lenses should you get?

 It really comes down to what you're shooting, how much you want to spend and what ecosystem you want to invest in.
+Note that the iPhone 15 results are the same as the iPhone 16, so that's good news.
 Here's my take on each brand:

 • Beastgrip - their lenses are top-notch and I really like them a lot.
 They do however require you to use a cage - either their Beastcage or Beastgrip Pro (or other cage with a 37mm mount).
 So to me these are probably the best options if you're doing more serious filmmaking and/or YouTube.
 You can add your own ND filters to them too.
 Not great for lightweight travel though.
 Lenses are on the expensive side, but their image quality is excellent.
 Shop here.